How Much Does Tree Removal Cost In Toronto?

 Height and trunk diameter matter.
 A small ornamental tree in the front yard is one type of job.
 A huge mature maple behind a garage is a completely different project.

-Bigger trees mean:
+Bigger trees can mean:

 • More branches and wood to cut